 On the other end of the spectrum is extreme picky eaters or children with a “picky eating or food aversion disorder”.
 I’ve seen both in my own home!
-When my second son was born, as soon as foods were introduced he gagged and didn’t show an interest.
+When my second son was born, as soon as foods were introduced, he gagged and didn’t show an interest.
 While that can be normal, it persisted.
 He seemed to have no interest in eating.
 He definitely fell on the more extreme end of picky eating.
 I had to use some more targeted strategies and a lot of consistency to turn him around.
-See had underlying sensory issues with food, and this picky eating thing just wasn’t going to go away on its own.
+He had underlying sensory issues with food, and this picky eating thing just wasn’t going to go away on it’s own.
 You can read about how I got him to go from being a child that won’t eat to one that has a healthy relationship with food.

 When Does a Child Actually Have Some Type of Food Aversion Disorder?

 There a lot of different terms coined by different researchers and practitioners to describe a child that eats very small variety of foods.

 The SOS Approach to Feeding, by Kay A. Toomey, uses the term problem feeders.
 And, authors Rowell and McGlothlin, in one of my favorite picky eating books, Helping Your Child with Extreme Picky Eating, use the phrase extreme picky eaters to describe these kiddos.
 You’ll also hear, picky eating disorder, food aversion disorder, food phobia, neophobia, selective eating disorder, and well, the list goes on and on.